-Delivering a positive customer experience is often hard for some companies to achieve due to the sole fact that they aren’t focused on providing an omnichannel customer experience.
+Delivering a positive customer experience is often hard for some companies to achieve because they aren’t focused on providing an omnichannel customer experience.
 An omnichannel experience requires more than simply being available across multiple platforms; in all actuality, it demands that brands deliver a more humanized support structure.

 To show you just how important a positive customer experience is, take a look at the following statistics acquired from a 2018 study performed by Salesforce titled State of the Connected Customer:

-Using this information, we can notice a trend forming: a positive customer experience creates brand loyalty, a humanized brand increases customer satisfaction, and an increase in brand loyalty and customer satisfaction yield higher sales from returning customers.
+Using this information, we can notice a trend forming: a positive customer experience creates brand loyalty.
+A humanized brand increases customer satisfaction, and an increase in brand loyalty and customer satisfaction yields higher sales from returning customers.

 So, with all of that in mind,… how do we provide our customers with all the bells and whistles of a positive customer experience?
 Simple, deliver them with an omnichannel customer experience!

 What is an Omnichannel Strategy?